ANYANTUDRE/Audio-Transformers-Hugging-Face/1. Working with audio data/Working with audio data.md

 # Streaming audio data

 One of the biggest challenges faced with audio datasets is their **sheer size**.

-So what happens when we want to train on a larger split?
+- So what happens when we want to train on a larger split?
-Do we need to fork out and buy additional storage?
+- Do we need to fork out and buy additional storage?
-Or is there a way we can train on these datasets with no disk space constraints?
+- Or is there a way we can train on these datasets with no disk space constraints?

-🤗 Datasets comes to the rescue by offering the streaming mode.
+**🤗 Datasets** comes to the rescue by offering the **streaming mode**.
 Streaming allows us to load the data progressively as we iterate over the dataset.
 Rather than downloading the whole dataset at once, we load the dataset one example at a time.
 We iterate over the dataset, loading and preparing examples on the fly when they are needed.
 This way, we only ever load the examples that we’re using, and not the ones that we’re not!
 Once we’re done with an example sample, we continue iterating over the dataset and load the next one.

 Streaming mode has three primary advantages over downloading the entire dataset at once:
 - Disk space